JPTIZ/the-pragmatic-programmer/exercises/77-plain-text/readme.md

     2. For each version, add a new, variable-length field called _directions_ inn which you might enter directions to each person's house.

+What issues come up regarding verisoning and extensibility?
+Which form was easier to modify?
+What about converting existing data?